Mot93/rocket-mattiarubinicom/README.md

 **NOTE**: unlike `docker-compose` all container are place in a virtual network and can listen on the same port.

+# Uploading to a container registry

+## Using `podman`

+1. Download the jenkins war file of the version you would like to use.

+    If the latest version is needed, just launch the `download_latest.sh` file.

+2. Build the image usign the `Dockerfile`:

+        podman build . --tag <username>/mattiarubinicom:<tagname>

+3. Login to your account

+        podman login <registry>

+    For example

+        podman login index.docker.io

+4. Push the image

+        podman push <username>/mattiarubinicom:<tagname>

+## Using `docker`
+If you prefer to use docker, simply substitute `podman` with `docker`.

 # Moving to K8s

 ## Using `podman-compose`